Types of Degrees Dietetics Majors Are Getting

 What Dietetics Majors Need to Know

-O*NET surveyed people in occupations related to dietetics and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to dietetics were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Dietetics Majors

 Dietetics majors often go into careers in which the following knowledge areas are important:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.